 3.3 Equifax’s The Work Number®.
 When purchasing The Work Number® information through GHRR, Customer agrees to hold Equifax harmless in the purchase and use of the information.
 Equifax will not sell The Work Number® information otherwise.

 4.1 Standard Search Procedure.
 GHRR will use reasonable procedures designed to discover information relating to a Consumer.
 With respect to criminal history information located at the county courthouse level, GHRR will search the Predominantly Used Index of the Central Court.
 With respect to statewide criminal searches, GHRR shall use the public record resource that is, in its commercially reasonable judgment, both readily accessible and reasonably complete.
 Some statewide criminal searches will be conducted with the state law enforcement (executive) agency, while others will be conducted with the state (judicial) administrative office of courts.
 Please note: in some states, GHRR does not offer a statewide search; in other states, no statewide search is made available by the state to the public.
 If Customer desires GHRR to examine a particular statewide judicial or executive source, it must notify GHRR in writing and secure GHRR’s written agreement to use that particular source in lieu of its standard source.
-Customer acknowledges that not all statewide judicial or executive agency systems report criminal history information to the same extent as county-level judicial courthouse searches, and that GHRR therefore recommends both statewide and county criminal searches for maximum state-level search results; furthermore, if a statewide agency returns a “no disposition” or inconclusive information, GHRR will automatically order and charge the Customer for a county judicial search to confirm the record.
+Customer acknowledges that not all statewide judicial or executive agency systems report criminal history information to the same extent as county-level judicial courthouse searches, and that GHRR therefore recommends both statewide and county criminal searches for maximum state-level search results; furthermore, if a statewide agency returns a “no disposition” or inconclusive information, GHRR will automatically order and charge Customer for a county judicial search to confirm the record.

 4.1.2 Personal Identifying Information.
-Customer acknowledges that supplying accurate personal identifying information (“PII”) on Consumers is essential to enabling GHRR to conduct an accurate and complete search for information.
+Customer acknowledges that supplying accurate personal identifying information (“PII”) on Consumers is essential to enable GHRR to conduct an accurate and complete search for information.
 Customer understands that GHRR will not always catch typographical or clerical errors made by Customer or its Consumers when Reports are ordered.
 It is Customer’s responsibility to review and confirm the accuracy of the PII used to perform the background check.
-Customer hereby releases, waives, and discharges GHRR and its public record researchers of and from any and all loss, harm, or damage arising from Customer’s or a Consumer’s failure to provide accurate PII when requesting a Report.
+Customer hereby releases, waives, and discharges GHRR and its public record researchers of and from any and all loss, harm, and damages arising from Customer’s or a Consumer’s failure to provide accurate PII when requesting a Report.

 4.1.3 Address History.
-Customer acknowledges that, where applicable to a Report being prepared, the scope of any Social Security Report that is generated to create residential address history will be seven years, unless otherwise agreed to in writing by the parties.
+Customer acknowledges that, where applicable to a Report being prepared, the scope of any Social Security Report that is generated to create residential address history will be seven years, unless otherwise agreed in writing by the parties.
 When Customer uses GHRR’s Web Application to place an order, Customer will be given the opportunity to choose to order searches of all, some, or none of the jurisdictions that populate from the Social Security Report.
 Customer also acknowledges and understands that by declining to search one or more of the jurisdictions reported on the Social Security Report, GHRR may not be searching a jurisdiction that potentially contains criminal records belonging to the subject Consumer.
-Customer hereby releases, waives, and discharges GHRR and its public record researchers of and from any and all loss, harm, or damage arising from Customer’s decision not to order a search of one or more jurisdictions that populate from the Social Security Report.
-Where Customer orders Reports by submitting Authorizations to GHRR for manual ordering, GHRR shall search all locations disclosed on the Authorization unless otherwise provided for in writing from the Customer.
+Customer hereby releases, waives, and discharges GHRR and its public record researchers of and from any and all loss, harm, and damages arising from Customer’s decision not to order a search of one or more jurisdictions that populate from the Social Security Report.
+Where Customer orders Reports by submitting Authorizations to GHRR for manual ordering, GHRR shall search all locations disclosed on the Authorization unless otherwise directed in writing by Customer.

 4.1.5 Alias Names.